PrismLibrary/Prism-Documentation/docs/wpf/modules.md

 </Window>
 ```

 In the code above, the ```<ContentControl>``` has an [attached property](https://github.com/MichaelPonti/Prism-Documentation-WpfSample/blob/4aba077191ad105ab579c86682c1dc509db06ac6/Modularity/Modularity/Views/MainWindow.xaml#L42) that specifies which region this content control hosts.
 Notice that the code is referencing a constant in a class so to avoid using magic strings.
+See [View Composition](./view-composition.md) for more information.